top of page

 How Much Do Interior Designers Charge?

-Hiring an interior designer can make your remodeling process smoother, more efficient, and ultimately more rewarding.
-For kitchen remodels in Utah, our fees typically range between $5,000 and $15,000, depending on the project’s scope and complexity.
-However, every project is unique, and our fees are tailored to reflect the specific needs and vision of each client.
+Hiring an interior designer can make your remodeling process smoother and result in more rewarding outcomes.
+For kitchen remodels in Utah, our fees typically range between $5,000 and $15,000, depending on the project's scope and complexity.
+Each project is unique, and our fees reflect the specific needs and visions of each client.

 • Initial Consultation: Discussing your needs, style preferences, and budget.